olebole/irafdoc/doc/kpnocoude.identify.rst

   <!-- Sec='REVISIONS' Level=0 Label='IDENTIFY' Line='IDENTIFY V2.10.3' -->
   <dd>The section and nsum parameter syntax was extended to apply to 3D
   images.
 The previous values and defaults may still be used.
-  The <tt>'v'</tt> key was added to allow assigning weights to features.
+  The <span style="font-family: monospace;">'v'</span> key was added to allow assigning weights to features.
   </dd>
   </dl>
   <dl>